MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 -  The value is updated from *MountainTime_US_Canada* to *MountainTimeUSCanada*.

 #### <a name="campaign-batcherrorcollectioneditorial"></a>Batch Error Collection Editorial Errors
-The Appealable, DisapprovedText, Location, PublisherCountry, and ReasonCode elements are added to the [BatchErrorCollection](../campaign-management-service/batcherrorcollection.md) object.
+The Appealable, DisapprovedText, Location, PublisherCountry, and ReasonCode elements are removed from the the *ForwardCompatibilityMap* of the [BatchErrorCollection](../campaign-management-service/batcherrorcollection.md) object, and added to the new [EditorialErrorCollection](../campaign-management-service/editorialerrorcollection.md) object.

 #### <a name="campaign-agerange"></a>Age Range Values
 The *ZeroToSeventeen* and *ThirteenToSeventeen* values are removed from the [AgeRange](../campaign-management-service/agerange.md) value set.
 These values were not ever supported.